mwielbut/StatusBarMessageExample/README.md

 * [twstatus](http://www.cocoacontrols.com/controls/twstatus)

-Side note: If you happen to have a status bar message is too long to fit, I recommend taking a look at Charles Powell's [Marquee Label](https://github.com/cbpowell/MarqueeLabel) which will scroll any label text that is too long to fit (similar to a ticker tape).
+Side note: If you happen to have a status bar message that is too long to fit, I recommend taking a look at Charles Powell's [Marquee Label](https://github.com/cbpowell/MarqueeLabel) which will scroll any label text that is too long (similar to a ticker tape).
 It's very easy to drop-in.

 ## Overview